Scifabric/pbs/README.md

  * JSON
  * CSV
  * PO (any po file that you want to translate)
+ * PROPERTIES (any PROPERTIES file that you want to translate)

 Therefore, adding tasks to your project is as simple as this command: